 - No bandwidth restrictions – Online gaming is very data intensive, so gamers need a VPN with no bandwidth restrictions, so they can play as much as they like.

-- Encryption strength and security – to keep you as secure as possible when playing the game.
+- Encryption strength and security – To keep you as secure as possible when playing the game, opt for VPNs with the most powerful and flexible encryption protocols.

 Using these five core criteria, we have identified four principal VPN providers which we believe offer an ideal service for.
 They tick all of the boxes identified above and also offer a great all-round VPN service that users can benefit from whenever they are online, whether streaming or Twitch or doing something else.
 Those VPNs are:

-As their name implies, ExpressVPN specisalise in super-fast connection speeds and these are delivered across their substantial network of servers, which currently numbers more than 1,500 servers in 94 countries around the world.
+As their name implies, ExpressVPN specializes in super-fast connection speeds and these are delivered across their substantial network of servers, which currently numbers more than 3,100+ servers in 94 countries around the world.
 Importantly for gamers, ExpressVPN also has a great reputation for reliable and consistent speeds too.

 You won’t be compromising on security by choosing ExpressVPN either.
 Their encryption is on a par with anything on the market, and their privacy policies are even more reliable given that ExpressVPN is headquartered offshore in the British Virgin Islands, which offers excellent local privacy laws.
 There are no bandwidth restrictions either, and they have a great range of apps for most devices.